 Training programs, meetings and reference materials should focus on teaching employees how to distinguish good data from bad data in the context of their decision making environment and role in the organization, how to use data analysis tools, process improvement techniques, etc.

-Benefit of Benchmarking 7: Continuously Measure Progress and Impact of Process Changes on the Bottom Line
+Benefits of Competitive Benchmarking Analysis 7: Continuously Measure Progress and Impact of Process Changes on the Bottom Line

 As you implement your best practices, you should develop reports and/or dashboards to accurately gauge the impact of the operational changes underway.
 You must constantly benchmark your business.
 It is not just a one-time event.

 Remember the KPIs you’d originally selected to track?
 Remember the baseline internal benchmark data you’d gathered just before you performed your competitive benchmarking analysis?
 These should be used in the design of your reports.